 Identification of the Most Common Antibiotics Used for Broiler Chicken Production in Bangladesh

-The use of antibiotics indiscriminately in broiler without any veterinary consultation added in feed and water in sub-therapeutic doses for prophylaxis and growth promotion has increased antibiotic resistant bacteria transmitting to human.
-The aim of the study was to identify the most common antibiotic used by the broiler in Bangladesh.
-In this survey engaged 208 Upazila Livestock Offices (ULO) for interviewing 385 broiler farmers and veterinary medicine sales representative in all 8 divisions.
-Use of antimicrobial drugs for broiler production in different farm, medicine and feed used in the current flock were targeted to identify.
-Factor analysis was used to select respondents knowledge variables and multinomial logistic regression was followed to determine factors associated with antibiotic used in broiler production.
-According to opinion of 208 Upazila Livestock officers, interview with farmer and veterinary medicine sales representative, everyone agreed the most of the farmers use antimicrobials for broiler production.
-The most common antibiotics were Amoxcillin (182/208), Ciprofloxacin (179/208), Colistin sulphate (167/208), oxytetracyclin (165/208), Enrofloxacin (146/208), Erythromycin (133/208), sulfaquinoxaline (46/208), followed by Gentamycin, Norfloxacin, Tiamulin, Tilmicosin, Toltrazuril, Doxicycline, flumequine, Neomycin, Tylosin, lincomycin, Flavomycin, Florfenicol and Clortetracycline.
-Under above circumstances large-scale use of antimicrobials had led to its resistance and residues in broiler chicken meat and liver which can lead to public health problems.
-The major broiler farm used antibiotics (amoxicillin and ciprofloxacin) and they did not follow withdrawal period.
-Although national regulations is in favor of control use of antibiotics, but were not well enforced.
+The use of antibiotics indiscriminately in broilers without any veterinary consultation added in feed and water in sub-therapeutic doses for prophylaxis and growth promotion has increased antibiotic-resistant bacteria transmission to humans.
+The study aimed to identify the most common antibiotic used by the broiler in Bangladesh.
+In this survey, 208 Upazila Livestock Offices (ULO) interviewed 385 broiler farmers and veterinary medicine sales representatives in all 8 divisions.
+Use of antimicrobial drugs for broiler production in different farms, medicine, and feed used in the current flock were targeted to identify.
+Factor analysis was used to select respondents knowledge variables and multinomial logistic regression was followed to determine factors associated with antibiotic use in broiler production.
+According to the opinion of 208 Upazila Livestock officers, interviews with farmers, and veterinary medicine sales representatives, everyone agreed that most of the farmers use antimicrobials for broiler production.
+The most common antibiotics were Amoxcillin (182/208), Ciprofloxacin (179/208), Colistin sulfate (167/208), oxytetracyclin (165/208), Enrofloxacin (146/208), Erythromycin (133/208), sulfaquinoxaline (46/208), followed by Gentamycin, Norfloxacin, Tiamulin, Tilmicosin, Toltrazuril, Doxicycline, flumequine, Neomycin, Tylosin, lincomycin, Flavomycin, Florfenicol and Clortetracycline.
+Under the above circumstances, large-scale use of antimicrobials has led to its resistance and residues in broiler chicken meat and liver which can lead to public health problems.
+The major broiler farm used antibiotics (amoxicillin and ciprofloxacin) and they did not follow a withdrawal period.
+Although national regulations are in favor of controlling the use of antibiotics, but are not well enforced.

 With a population of over 164.7 million people, there was extensive economic pressure on broiler chicken (main part of poultry industry) as a vital source of animal protein for the teeming population of Bangladesh.
 The poultry industry in Bangladesh had 304.11 million birds and produces 44.40 lack metric tons of poultry meat annually Source BBS 2020, DLS 2020-2021.
 Demand for animal sourced protein for human consumption has increased day by day.